Replacing The Habit

 It can be hard to quit smoking, especially if you've already been doing it for years (or even decades), but more than 2 out of 5 people we polled told us that electronic cigarettes and vaping helped them kick the habit.
 They aren't alone, either.
 Independent studies have found that while vaping has side effects of its own, it can make an attempt to quit smoking more successful.
 Because electronic cigarettes don't contain tobacco, they reduce the cravings that can lead to addiction and withdrawal symptoms a person might experience when they stop smoking conventional cigarettes.

 For a quarter or more of the people we polled who said they were able to quit habits including smoking, biting their nails, and excessive drinking, they indicated that snacking helped get them there.
-According to the American Heart Association, feeling full can help reduce the urge to smoke, and it gives your mouth (and your brain) something to think about besides the urge to light a cigarette.
+According to the American Cancer Society, eating up to six small meals throughout the day (that are non-sugary and non-spicy) can help reduce the urge to smoke, and it gives your mouth (and your brain) something to think about besides the urge to light a cigarette.
 Of course, you want to make sure you have healthy snacks at the ready so you don't have to quit junk food after you've successfully quit smoking.

 No More Cigarettes